 The good news is that you don’t always have to pay these closing costs out of pocket.

-Lender-paid closing costs on an FHA streamline refinance
+Lender-paid closing costs on an FHA Streamline Refinance

-These factors add up to lenders wanting a lot of FHA streamline refinance business.
-And, that’s good news for consumers.
+These factors add up to lenders wanting a lot of FHA Streamline Refinance business, and that’s good news for consumers.
 By getting multiple quotes from multiple lenders, banks and mortgage companies have to compete.
-This gives FHA streamline refinance applicants the leverage to reduce their out-of-pocket expenses.
+This gives FHA Streamline Refinance applicants the leverage to reduce their out-of-pocket expenses.

-For example, an FHA applicant gets two FHA streamline quotes at 3.5%.
-One lender quotes $2,000 due at closing, the other lender $1,000.
+For example, an FHA applicant gets two FHA streamline quotes at 7%.
+One lender quotes $3,000 due at closing; the other lender quotes $2,000.
 The borrower can, and should, negotiate using lower closing costs with the higher-priced lender.
-By trying this method, many borrowers can drastically reduce or even eliminate their out-of-pocket costs without increasing their interest rate by rolling closing costs into the loan.

-Click here for a free FHA streamline rate quote (Mar 20th, 2023)Service release premiums give lenders the power to negotiate
+Service release premiums give lenders the power to negotiate

 Ever wonder how lenders are able to waive thousands of dollars in fees?

-Lenders enjoy what’s called a service release premium (SRP).
-It’s a fee not disclosed on the Good Faith Estimate or other loan documents.
-Lenders collect the SRP when they sell a closed loan to a loan aggregator like Fannie Mae or Freddie Mac.
-For FHA loans, the aggregator is Government National Mortgage Association, or GNMA, who is owned by the U.S. government.
+For FHA lenders, the aggregator is Government National Mortgage Association, or GNMA, which is owned by the U.S. government.
 (GNMA pools together loans and sells them off as securities to investors, who enjoy collecting the interest the borrower pays over the life of the loan.)

 The SRPs that the lenders collect from these aggregators can add up to thousands of dollars.
-This money can be applied to pay for all or part of the borrower’s closing costs.
+This money could be applied to pay for all or part of the borrower’s closing costs.
 The closing costs still exist, but the borrower isn’t required to pay them or is reimbursed any cost paid upfront.

 FHA Streamline Refinance Closing Costs

 In addition to the fees listed below, qualifying borrowers are also required to prepay some expenses like taxes and homeowners insurance.
-Though, the borrower’s current lender typically sends a refund of a similar amount when the loan closes.
+The borrower’s current lender typically sends a refund of a similar amount when the loan closes.
 This means the net cost for borrowers is often close to zero for prepaid items.

 Item | Fee* |